imperva/terraform-provider-incapsula/website/docs/r/site_log_configuration.html.markdown

 ---
 # incapsula_site_log_configuration

 Provides an Incapsula Site Log Configuration resource.

-This resource applies only to sites created by the incapsula_site_v3 resource.
+Note: This resource applies only to sites managed by the incapsula_site_v3 resource. for sites managed by the incapsula_site resouce, please use the relevant fields from the incapsula_site resource instead.

 In this resource, you can configure:
 - Log Level: The log level for the site.
 Options include security logs only, both security and access logs, or no logging.